Courses

 Courses by semester

-Courses for Fall 2023
+Courses for Fall 2024

-Complete Cornell University course descriptions are in the Courses of Study .
+Complete Cornell University course descriptions and section times are in the Class Roster.

 Course ID Title Offered

-CHEM1007 Academic Support for CHEM 2070
+CHEM 1007 Academic Support for CHEM 2070

 CHEM 1007 reviews material presented in CHEM 2070 lectures and also provides problem-solving strategies and practice during the discussion sections.
-This course is recommended for students who want to improve their chemistry problem-solving skills.
-CHEM 1007 is not a substitute for CHEM 2070 lectures and recitations.

 Full details for CHEM 1007 - Academic Support for CHEM 2070